 What do you think Trump would answer after hearing these questions?

 WHAT ABOUT THE FUTURE?
-(The Most Important Message)
+The Most Important Message of All Times

 I am 100% sure that the day will come when humanity will send another message to other civilizations.
 I hope they’ll use these words: “We have been strangers (to ourselves and others) for a long time because we weren’t focused on building a mutual relationship.
 That is why we decided to change the education system.
 Education worked.
 People began to respect nature and value the religions of others and the life of every human being.
 Eventually, all iron weapons were frozen.
 The biggest changes came when educational institutions started teaching children the art of communication and emotional management.
 Only by helping each other discover inner happiness and peace were we able to become a race of wise people.”

 How to Change Your Life in 30 Days: commetment

 The tip you should follow if you want to have more time

 People who have time for everything Do...

 “(...) nobody wants me to become happy,...